carloso0114/myportfolio/README.md

 ## Acknowledments

-- Microverse team for providing amazing design templates for portfolio.
-- Font Awesome
-- W3schools
-- Twitter Boostrap
+- CodingNepal for the free template.
-- Google Fonts
+- Fontawesome

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page]().
+Feel free to check the [issues page](https://github.com/carloso0114/myportfolio/issues).

 ## Show your support